usertomlin/JCuda-LDA/README.md

 ## Environment

-1. Supports NVIDIA graphic cards, Cuda 8.0.44, and Java 7 or above, on 64 bit Windows 7, 8, and 10.
+1. Supports NVIDIA graphic cards on 64 bit Windows 7, 8, or 10 installed with Cuda 8.0.44 and JDK 7 or above.

 2. Add the four jar files in the 'libs' folder to build path, and then the APIs can be used.